springfall2008/batpred/docs/install.md

 ## Upgrading from AppDaemon to Predbat add-on

-These steps assume you already have a working Predbat system and want to upgrade to using the Predbat add-on instead of using either AppDaemon or the AppDaemon-predbat add-on.
+These steps assume you already have a working Predbat system and want to upgrade to using the Predbat add-on instead of using either the AppDaemon or the AppDaemon-predbat add-on.

 Using the Predbat add-on is the strategic direction for Predbat and resolves some performance and data load issues that can occur with AppDaemon.
 The Predbat code that runs is exactly the same and the configuration is exactly the same, its just changing the 'container' that Predbat runs within.